nicokuehn-dci/Performinator/README.md

 ## Jam Like a Penguin: The Ubuntu-First Live Performance Sampler & Mixer

-**TuxTrax** is a powerful, open-source live performance sampler and mixer, built from the ground up for Ubuntu and the vibrant Linux audio community.
+**Performinator** is a powerful, open-source live performance sampler and mixer, built from the ground up for Ubuntu and the vibrant Linux audio community.
 Embrace the spirit of Tux, the Linux penguin, and unleash your creativity with this powerful and versatile tool.
-Whether you're a seasoned DJ or just starting your musical journey, TuxTrax combines intuitive sampling, mixing, and performance features with cutting-edge AI-powered tools, providing everything you need to create captivating live soundscapes.
+Whether you're a seasoned DJ or just starting your musical journey, Performinator combines intuitive sampling, mixing, and performance features with cutting-edge AI-powered tools, providing everything you need to create captivating live soundscapes.

 ## Core Features - Assembled By Penguins